nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 Container: A running Docker Image.

-Basic Docker Process/Workflow:
+## Basic Docker Process/Workflow

+1. (Optional) Pull a base image to use: `docker pull {name}:{tag}` where name is a Docker Registry image name, and tag is the ID (usually 'latest').
 1. Write a Dockerfile which defines which image (and tag) to use and the commands to run and/or files to copy into the image instance.
+The `FROM` command will cause `docker pull ...` to run if the `FROM` image is not already local.
-2. `docker build ...` an Image using the Dockerfile.
+1. `docker build -t {name}:{tag} {dir_to_Dockerfile|.}` builds an Image using the Dockerfile, naming it 'name' and 'tag'.
+The Dockerfile defines _which base image to target_.
-3. `docker run ...` uses the Dockerfile and Image to deploy a Container to the host.
+1. `docker run ...` uses the Dockerfile and Image to deploy a Container to the host.

-Installation:
+## Some Basic Docker Commands

+Install Docker:

-`apt install docker`
+- `apt install docker`

-Build:
+Build A Docker Image With a Dcokerfile:

 `docker build -t "myImage:latest" .`:

 - `-t myImage`: Name the Image 'myImage' with a tag of 'latest' (the default).
 - `.`: Build in this current directory.
 - Update the Dockerfile and use Build to create new Images.

-Run:
+- Use a Dockerfile in some other directory and store output here: `docker build -t "myImage:latest" -f "..\docker\files\Dockerfile" .`

+Run A Docker Image In A Container:

-`docker run name:tag`:
+- `docker run name:tag`:

-- `name:tag` identifies the specific Image name and Tag.
+- ID a name/tag by option flag: `-t name:tag` identifies the specific Image name and Tag.

+Attach to a Running Docker Container:

+- `docker run [OPTIONS] IMAGE [COMMAND] [ARG...]`
+- `docker run --interactive --tty {container_name}:{container_tag}`

+## Docker File Contents

+Must start with `FROM` statement:

+- Identifies the source image that this Dockerfile targets.
+- e.g. `debian:latest`

+The order of command entry is important:

+- Caching speeds up subsequent build operations.
+- The higher-up in the Dockerfile that a change is made, the fewer cached items can be re-used.
+- Maintain the most critical, and least-likely to change commands near the TOP of the Dockerfile.

+WORKDIR command:

+- Set the working directory for any interactive operations.
+- e.g. `/app`

+RUN command:

+- The command line for Docker to execute _inside the Container Image_.
+- e.g. `RUN apt update && apt install iputils-ping -y`.
+- RUN commands are executed when the image is being BUILT.
+- RUN can also be formatted like `RUN ["command", "param1", ...]`.

+CMD command:

+- An array of string-based command-line commands to run within the container.
+- e.g. `CMD["ping", "-c 4", "192.168.0.1"]`
+- CMD commands are executed when the Container is RUN.
+- Each item in the array represents strings in the chain to send serially to the interpreter.
+- There is a 1:1 relationship between a group of a command and argument(s) and the set (square brackets),  meaning a 'ping ...' command that is followed by a 'tail /var/log' represent TWO commands and would be added to the Dockerfile like `CMD["ping", "-c 4", "192.168.0.1"]\nCMD["tail", "/var/log"]`
+- It is possible to use CMD to start an application when the Container starts.
+- Single command line can be run with just `CMD param1`

+ENTRYPOINT command:

+- `ENTRYPOINT ["command", "param1, ...]`
+- Alternatively: `ENTRYPOINT command param1 ...`

+ENV Command:

+- Set Environment Variables.
+- `ENV key=value`

+ARG Command:

+- Set arguments, similar to ENV but ...
+- `ARG name` or `ARG name=defaultvalue`

+USER Command:

+- Define a userID that starts the container e.g. non-root
+- `USER user`
+- `USER user:group`

+EXPOSE Command:

+- Expose a specified port with or without a protocol.
+- `EXPOSE port`
+- `EXPOSE port/protocol`

+COPY Command:

+- `COPY {source} {destination}`
+- Copies source from local filesystem to destination in the Docker image currently being built.

 ## How To Think About Docker